Autism Society Awards

 Autism Society Volunteer of the Year

-An award presented to an individual volunteer whose work has positively influenced the lives of individuals with ASD, their families, and/or professionals addressing autism in his or her community or nationally.
+An award presented to an individual volunteer whose work has positively influenced the lives of individuals, parents and professionals addressing autism in his or her community or nationally.

-Dr. Cathy Pratt Autism Professional of the Year
+Dr. Cathy Pratt Award for Autism Professional of the Year

-Awarded to a professional who has made a significant contribution in the autism field.
-Someone who has demonstrated an outstanding accomplishment in terms of contributing to the life/lives of individuals with autism and/or to the cause of autism in general.
+Awarded to a professional in the field of autism who has demonstrated outstanding accomplishment in terms of contributing to the life/lives of individuals with autism and/or to the cause of autism in general.

 Outstanding Advocate of the Year